MEDICAL DOCTORS MARKHAM

 Are tHERE Medications to tReat COVID-19?

-Yes, there are medications that may be available to high risk patients within 5-7 days of symptom onset.
+Yes, there are medications that may be available to high risk patients within 5 days of symptom onset.
 Please speak to your physician to see if it is right for you.
-If you meet the criteria, your physician will direct you to a Clinical Assessment Centre.
+If you meet the criteria, your physician may direct you to a Clinical Assessment Centre.
 Some Clinical Assessment Centres allow you to book an appointment directly without a physician's referral.
-For a list of locations and their respective booking procedures, please click on the link below:
+For a list of locations and their respective booking procedures, please click on the button below:

 HELP reduce the spread of COVID-19